ZimuHuo/LRII/README.md

 ### ZINFANDEL
 An implementation of ZINFANDEL is included in this repository.
 The original version can be found [here](https://github.com/spinicist/riesling).

-### NUFFT Operators
-NUFFT operators were downloaded from [nufft_3d](https://github.com/marcsous/nufft_3d).
-No installation is needed; simply place the folder under this directory, and it should work.

 ### Parallel MATLAB Files
 Some files from the parallel repository (e.g., `pcgpc`, `pcgL1`, `DWT`) are needed.
 They can be found [here](https://github.com/marcsous/parallel).